easemob/easemob-uikit-react/docs/conversation.md

 # ConversationList

-ConversationList component to display the current user's conversation (single chat, group chat, excluding chat rooms), and provides search and delete conversation functions
+ConversationList component to display the current user's conversation (single chat, group chat, excluding chat rooms), and provides search and delete conversation functions.
+The conversation name displayed in the conversation list is prioritized for single chats, and the nickname set in the user attribute is displayed first.
+If no user attribute is set, the user ID is displayed, and the group name is displayed in group chats.

-会话列表显示的会话名字，单聊优先显示用户属性中设置的 nickname, 没有设置用户属性时显示用户 id， 群组显示群组名称

 ## usage example